Paraworks/SC1015-mini-project-detecting_toxic_comments/README.md

 # About
 Evaulating the risk of comments with labels.

 # Problem Definition
 You are a AI vtuber who need to select the approciate comment to read.
 However, most of them are toxic and you need to justify which to read
-# Classifier
-2023/3/14 OneVsRestClassifier
-# To do list
-Testing more model for better performence \n

 # Introduction